Point of No Return, Part 1: A River Tamed

 (Guthrie: "Roll on Columbia, roll on.
 Roll on Columbia, roll on..."
 Fade to radio communication)

 NICCOLAI: The river is dammed all the way across.
-There are some islands that all the dams kind of hook up across to, and there's ...
+There are some islands in the river that all the dams kind of hook up across to, and there's ...

-TOLAN: Below, on the downriver side of the Dalles Dam 80 miles east of Portland, white water spills from spinning turbines, making power for the entire Columbia Basin and beyond.
+TOLAN: Below, on the downriver side of the Dalls Dam 80 miles east of Portland, white water spills from spinning turbines, making power for the entire Columbia Basin and beyond.
 The Columbia and its tributaries drain a region larger than New England and New York State combined, from Canada to Northern California, from the Rockies in Montana to the Pacific, most of it powering through this dam.
+Today the churning waters below are a small suggestion of what the river was like when Lewis and Clark arrived in 1805.
+William Clark was appalled by the river's horrid appearance: this agitated gut swelling, boiling and whorling in every direction.
+When the expedition rode down the Dalls in their dugout canoes, the Indians thought they were crazy.

 NICCOLAI: You can see there's not a lot of water movement, and the shoreline is right up to the edges.